Recommended for: Production deployments with 50+ users

 az webapp update --https-only true

-- Enable Application Insights for App Service
+- Enable Application Insights for monitoring

 # Add custom domain